 CONSEQUENCES OF VIOLATION OF CODE OF CONDUCT - Any violation of this Code of Conduct may be considered cause for expulsion.
-Serious misconduct will be reported to your parents, school principal and/or other authorities.
-Under these circumstances, PARENTS and Campus Security will be notified (any time day or night) and you will be sent home at your own expense.
-It is your PARENTS' responsibility to make arrangements to pick you up.
+Serious misconduct will be reported to your guardians, school principal and/or other authorities.
+Under these circumstances, PARENTS/GUARDIANS and Campus Security will be notified (any time day or night) and you will be sent home at your own expense and forfeit your graduations from PFEW.
+It is your GUARDIANS' responsibility to make arrangements to pick you up.